-Prepare for Unexpected Human Resource Changes in 2017
+Prepare for Unexpected Human Resource Changes

 While these are all trends we’ve seen evidence of, there are many that are sure to develop in the upcoming year that we didn’t see coming.
 Our best advice, especially in light of the recent presidential election, is to make an effort to stay up to date with new and pre-existing legislation to see what changes will be coming down the human resources pipeline.